-Prior to placement on academic probation, the student will be referred to Kūkulu Kumuhana.
+Before placement on academic probation, the student will be referred to Kūkulu Kumuhana, and may be placed on Academic Notice.

-A student on academic probation for three semesters may be subject to release from Kamehameha Schools.
+A student on academic probation for three semesters may be subject to release from Kamehameha Schools or being retained in the current grade.
 School administration may find that extenuating circumstances, beyond the student's control, are causing his/her academic deficiencies.
-In these rare cases, students may be allowed to remain at the school.
+In these rare cases, students may be allowed to remain at the school or be promoted to the next grade level.